 The module requires an initialization sequence (see IG 9.5): the calling application invokes FIPS_mode_set()11, which returns a "1" for success and "0" for failure.
 If FIPS_mode_set() fails, then all cryptographic services fail from then on.
 The application can test to see if FIPS mode has been successfully performed.

 The Module is a cryptographic engine library, which can be used only in conjunction with additional software.
-Aside from the use of the NIST defined elliptic curves as trusted third-party domain parameters, all other FIPS 186-3 assurances are outside the scope of the module, and are the responsibility of the calling process.
+Aside from the use of the NIST defined elliptic curves as trusted third party domain parameters.